What if I were to tell you that there are five big signs you need to keep an eye out for that will tell you that your ex feels guilty.

 Let’s say that throughout your relationship your ex wouldn’t like any photos or posts on your Facebook profile.

-However, after the breakup they changes and it seems like they go overboard liking and commenting on everything you post,
+However, after the breakup they change and it seems like they go overboard liking and commenting on everything you post,

 This can also go the other way.